Caiomld/Modeling-Melodies/README.md

 This project was developed to explore the intersection of Physics and Music.
 By treating a melody as a chain of interacting states (notes), we model the composition process as a thermodynamic system seeking equilibrium.

-The code extracts statistical properties from a dataset—specifically the intrinsic note probability (external field $h$) and note-to-note transition probabilities (interaction matrix $J$)—to define a Hamiltonian energy function.
-Using Metropolis Monte Carlo (MCMC) simulations, we generate novel melodies by controlling the system's "temperature," allowing us to navigate between rigid order (monotony) and random disorder (noise).
+The code extracts statistical properties from a music dataset — specifically the intrinsic note probability (external field $h$) and note-to-note transition probabilities (interaction matrix $J$) — to define a Hamiltonian energy function.
+Using Metropolis Monte Carlo (MCMC) simulations, we generate novel melodies by controlling the system's temperature, allowing us to navigate between rigid order (monotony) and random disorder (white noise).

 # 📁 Access and Usage